-The full-year estimates were validated by comparing them with actual payments to contractors who worked for TechWriter on extended contracts (more than 6 months) during the same period.
-This survey has now been completed for the second year and thus comparisons can be made with the period 2003-2004.
+The full-year estimates were validated by comparison with the actual payments to contractors who worked for TechWriter on extended contracts (more than 6 months) during the same period.
+This survey has now been completed for the third year and thus comparisons can be made with prior periods.